-This section contains eligible category information, grant awards, success stories, and program contacts, and the information is for fire departments and eligible organizations interested in reducing death and injuries due to fire related hazards.
+This section contains eligible category information, grant awards, success stories and program contacts.
+The information is for fire departments and eligible organizations interested in reducing death and injuries due to fire-related hazards.

 The Fire Prevention and Safety (FP&S) Grants are part of the Assistance to Firefighters Grants (AFG) and support projects that enhance the safety of the public and firefighters from fire and related hazards.
 The primary goal is to reduce injury and prevent death among high-risk populations.
 In 2005, Congress reauthorized funding for FP&S and expanded the eligible uses of funds to include Firefighter Safety Research and Development.

 Learn more about the research projects funded through AFG and how they are working to improve firefighter safety and health

 FP&S Grants Video.
 This video gives an overview of the FP&S Grant Program, describing the purpose of the grants, eligible activities and evaluation criteria.